AlexSartori/alexsartori.github.io/_posts/2021-04-25-cyber-apocalypse-21.md

 ---

 ## About Cyber Apocalypse 2021
 Cyber Apocalypse is probably one of the biggest CTF challenges out there, born from the collaboration of **Hack The Box**, **CryptoHack**, and **Code.org**.
-A *Capture-The-Flag* competition consists in a series of challenges of many that contestants need to solve in order to find a hidden flag that will grant points to their team.
+A *Capture-The-Flag* competition consists in a series of challenges that contestants need to solve in order to find a hidden flag that will grant points to their team.
 Such problems range from simple programming exercises to complex reverse-engineering tasks or vulnerable software to hack.
 In this case, many challenges were only reachable on a remote container, while for others it was possible to download and inspect their source code.

 ## Index
 Out of the many challenges I tried to solve, these are the ones I completed successfully: